-The inflectional instability considered in the present work is of a different type from those investigated in Waleffe (1997), Kawahara et al. (1998) and Schoppa & Hussain (1997), who model the turbulent velocity profile as a mean flow with the streaky structure deforming the profile, rather than the instantaneous profile considered here.
-They showed that it is the sinuous mode which is unstable, whereas the laminar streak investigated here does not show the characteristics of such an instability.
-Furthermore, it has been shown by Bottaro & Klingmann (1996) for streak instability of Görtler flow, that the growth rate of the sinuous mode scales with the spanwise derivative of the mean flow, just as in the model of Waleffe and in the secondary instability calculations of Andersson et al. (2000).
+The inflectional instability considered in the present work is of a different type from those investigated in Waleffe,10 Kawahara et al.23 and Schoppa and Hussain,6 who model the turbulent velocity profile as a mean flow with the streaky structure deforming the profile, rather than the instantaneous profile considered here.
+They showed that it is the sinuous mode which is unstable.
+Furthermore, it has been shown in the secondary instability calculations by Andersson et al.,30 that the growth rate of the sinuous mode scales with the spanwise derivative of the mean flow, just as in the model of Waleffe.
 Thus it is reasonable to assume that the sinuous instability depends primarily on the appearance of the spanwise inflection.
-Reddy et al. (1998) further showed that the sinuous instability is inhibited by the appearance of normal shear.
+Reddy et al.33 further showed that the sinuous instability is inhibited by the appearance of normal shear.

-We show in this work, as it has been implied in others (e.g. Robinson 1991b), that the appearance of an unstable normal velocity profile (in many cases associated with a normal inflection point) is a precursor to the appearance of horseshoe vortices.
-In terms of a streak instability, Bottaro & Klingmann (1996) among others, have shown that this is related to the varicose mode.
-Thus the sinuous streak instability is correlated with a basic state with a spanwise inflection and the varicose mode with a basic state with a normal inflection.
+We show in this work, as it has been implied in others (e.g., Robinson,18 Asai et al.29), that the appearance of an unstable normal velocity profile (in many cases associated with a normal inflection point) is a precursor to the appearance of horseshoe vortices.
+In terms of a streak instability, Bottaro and Klingmann34 among others, have shown that this is related to the varicose mode.
+Thus the sinuous streak instability is correlated with a basic state with a spanwise inflection and the varicose mode with a basic state with a normal inflection, as has also been shown by Park and Huerre.28

-It is reasonable to assume that both types of streak instabilities are of importance in a turbulent boundary layer, the sinuous type for the regenaration of near-wall turbulence, as shown by Jimenez & Moin (1991) and Hamilton et al. (1995), and the varicose type for the production of horseshoe vortices populating the region away from the wall.
+It is reasonable to assume that both types of streak instabilities are of importance in a turbulent boundary layer; the sinuous type for the regeneration of near-wall turbulence, as